genenetwork/gn-docs/general/help/facilities.md

 ## Lambda server

-Additionally, since August 2023, we run a 128 real core Lambda server with 1TB RAM, 40TB nvme storage AND 8x NVIDIA RTX6000: a total of approx. 144,000 compute cores for large language models (LLMs) and AI.
+Additionally, since August 2023, we run a 128 real core AMD EPYC 7713 Lambda server with 1TB RAM, 40TB nvme storage AND 8x NVIDIA RTX6000: a total of approx. 144,000 compute cores for large language models (LLMs) and AI.

 ## Backups